 Agro-wastes, also known as biomass residues, refer to the organic materials left over from agricultural activities.
 These residues are abundant, widely available, and renewable, making them an attractive resource for energy production.
 Agro-wastes are considered carbon-neutral since the carbon dioxide emitted during their combustion is balanced by the amount absorbed during the growth of the plants, unlike fossil fuels that are limited in supply and add greenhouse gases to the atmosphere when used.
 From the work of Sarkar et al., (2022), reviewed that agricultural residue, which are generated throughout farming and processing, encompass diverse wastes from activities like cultivation and livestock production, comprising liquid, solid, and gaseous forms that can pollute soil, water, and air.
 Recognizing their potential as renewable energy sources, efforts to develop sustainable waste management strategies are crucial for mitigating environmental degradation, necessitating the adoption of innovative technologies to utilize and process these residues effectively while deriving useful products from them.
 Rao et al., (2024) from their work titled Agro-waste to sustainable energy, stated that the global challenges of energy crisis and solid waste management, exacerbated by population growth, underscore the urgent need to address agricultural waste's significant contribution to environmental degradation.
 This review emphasizes the importance of utilizing nanotechnology-based processing strategies to convert agro-waste into energy resources, offering insights into various green energy applications such as biofuels, biogas, and energy storage modules.
 By outlining challenges and advanced prospects, this review lays the groundwork for future research aimed at leveraging nanomaterials for smart agro-waste management, fostering a green and circular economy while minimizing environmental impact.
-The review of Chen et al., (202) et al., (2022) and Kumar et al., (2024) all underscores the significant environmental impact of agricultural waste, necessitating innovative approaches for its effective management.
+The review of Chen et al., (202) ?-----et al., (2022) and Kumar et al., (2024) all underscores the significant environmental impact of agricultural waste, necessitating innovative approaches for its effective management.
 It provides a comprehensive analysis of agro-waste, covering its generation, composition, and associated environmental challenges.
 The paper explores various sustainable utilization methods, including composting, bioenergy generation, and biochar production, while addressing the complexities and challenges of managing agricultural waste, and proposing solutions such as further research, infrastructure development, and policy frameworks.
 From the forego it can be said that utilizing agro-wastes for energy generation can help mitigate climate change and reduce reliance on non-renewable energy sources.

-Groundnut shells and straw are two common types of agro-residues with significant potential for energy applications (Mohammad et al., 2020; Ajayi & Lateef 2023).
+Groundnut shells and straw are two common types of agro-residues with significant potential for energy applications (Mohammad et al., 2020; Ajayi & Lateef, 2023).
 Groundnut shells are the outer covering of groundnut (peanut) seeds and are produced in large quantities during the processing of groundnuts for food or oil extraction (Perea-Moreno et al., 2018) and Duc et al., (2019) reviewed and emphasizes the significant potential of groundnut shells, which make up a substantial portion of the waste generated during groundnut processing.
 Rich in functional compounds and composed of cellulose, hemicellulose, and lignin, groundnut shells offer numerous commercial and industrial applications.
 These include conversion into biodiesel, bioethanol, nano-sheet materials, as well as utilization in enzyme and hydrogen production, dye, and heavy metal degradation.
 Efficient management strategies are necessary to transform groundnut shells from waste into valuable bio-products, thus moving towards a zero-waste production system.